ark-lang/ark-docs/REFERENCE.md

 	mut another_type: (int, double) = (3.4, 10);

 ## <a id="functions"></a> Functions
 A function defines a sequence of statements and an optional return value, along with a name, and a set of parameters.
 Functions are declared with the keyword `func`, followed by a name to identify the function, and then a list of parameters.
 Finally, an optional colon `:` followed by a return type, e.g. a struct, data type or `void` can be added.
-Note that if you do not specify a colon and a return type, it is assumed that the function returns the `void` type. **Note that the default calling convention for function in Ark is fastcc!**
+Note that if you do not specify a colon and a return type, it is assumed that the function returns the `void` type.
+Note that the default calling convention for functions in Ark is fastcc!

 An example of a function: